 PRIME Graduate Student Organization (GSO)

 The PRIME Graduate Student Organization is a team of Michigan State University graduate students in the PRIME program who organize events, lead community programs, and represent the Mathematics Education program at meetings of the Council of Graduate Students (COGS) organization at Michigan State University.
 If you are looking to gain leadership and service experience, consider participating in this group.
-Luke Tunstall is the current PRIME GSO President.
+David Bowers is the current PRIME GSO President.

 We maintain an email list for announcements of interest to the mathematics education community connected to MSU (MSU faculty, specialists, and graduate students; interested students, mentor teachers, and graduates from our teacher certification program; and interested faculty, staff, and students at nearby institutions).
 Subscribe to the math ed list.